 As part of compliance reporting an Annual Compliance Report will be provided to DCCEEW in accordance with Project approval conditions.
 It is anticipated that all actions relating to the management of vegetation will be included, including any non-compliance items.
-Non-compliance items will also require notification to DCCEEW within 5 business days of being reported to the Project Manager and the Construction Manager.
+Non-compliance items will also require notification to DCCEEW, where relevant.

-6.2.1 Pre-Construction
+6.2.1 Pre-construction